 Murrieta is a larger medium-sized city located in the state of California.
-With a population of 108,368 people and 15 constituent neighborhoods, Murrieta is the 62nd largest community in California.
-Murrieta has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Murrieta, where the median household income is $74,401.
+With a population of 116,223 people and 15 constituent neighborhoods, Murrieta is the 62nd largest community in California.
+Much of the housing stock in Murrieta was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Murrieta economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Murrieta, where the median household income is $90,535.00.

 Housing costs in Murrieta are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Murrieta is a decidedly white-collar city, with fully 85.07% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Murrieta is a city of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Murrieta who work in sales jobs (13.58%), office and administrative support (11.95%) and management occupations (11.60%).
+Murrieta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Murrieta is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Murrieta who work in sales jobs (12.96%), management occupations (11.48%), and office and administrative support (9.84%).

 Murrieta is an extremely ethnically-diverse city.
 The people who call Murrieta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Murrieta residents report their race to be White, followed by Asian.
 Murrieta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.58% of the city’s residents.
-Important ancestries of people in Murrieta include German, Irish, English, Italian and French.
+People of Hispanic or Latino origin account for 31.29% of the city’s residents.
+Important ancestries of people in Murrieta include German, Irish, English, Italian, and European.

 The most common language spoken in Murrieta is English.
 Other important languages spoken here include Spanish and Tagalog.